rjtdaga/ThiopheneElectroreduction/README.md

 The step by step outline of the kMC algorithm is as follows:
 1) Generate an initial surface configuration ($\delta$) (t = 0) and initialize the kinetic and interaction parameters.
 2) Check if the oscillation parameter needs to be changed or not.
 If it is to be changed, update the kinetic parameters.
-For electrochemical systems with potential loss taken into account, the potential is updated after every kMC step using the following equation
+For electrochemical systems with potential loss taken into account, the potential is updated after every kMC step using the following equation, <br>
 $V_{ec}=V_{max}*\left(1-exp\left(-\frac{t}{RC}\right)\right)$ <br>
 where $V_{ec}$ is the effective potential at electrode surface after a timestep t, $V_{max}$ is the target potential with respect to the reference potential, R is the resistance of EDL, and C is the capacitance of the EDL. <br>
 Using the updated surface potential, recalculate the activation barrier for every potential-dependent elementary steps.